rdiaz02/EvAM-Tools/README.md

 Go to `localhost:8787` and log in with username "rstudio" and the password you set.
 See https://hub.docker.com/r/rocker/rstudio for further options.

+(If you get errors such as "docker: Error response from daemon: driver failed programming external connectivity on" you might want to restart the docker service).

 ### How to run the Shiny app from the Docker image